 Many investors turn to TV channels for news on stocks and indices.
 These TV channels have people who constantly analyse the markets and give advice to their vast audience.
 Now, if you blindly follow whatever these ‘Stock Gurus’ state, you are inviting yourself trouble.

 Not just TV channels, with the advent of the internet, stock gyaan is freely available on Instagram, Twitter, Discord, Telegram, and more such apps.
 Most – if not all – information lacks proper research, is fake, or has some other motive behind it that may have harmful effects on your investment.
 You have to remember that SEBI has strict guidelines on stock and investment advisory in place.
 No random person can use a channel and give stock advice (you need to be a registered advisory with SEBI for that).
 Most of the advice (from social channels) is bogus and is a way of scamming your money.
 Be very careful before you implement any advice or scheme you see online; if not, you may become a victim of fraud.

 Do your own research and only then invest in any stock.
 If you implement advice from Stock Gurus and find your share price falling, you have no one to blame but yourself!

 Stock markets are tricky, and nobody can accurately predict their movement.
 However, if you wish to succeed in the markets, you need to understand that stocks move in cycles and are influenced by several factors.
 Learn how to analyse a stock fundamentally and technically.
 Avoid FOMO and running behind Stock Gurus and social media channels.
 Understand that share prices do not always climb up and up.
 Do your research, assess your risk appetite and only then invest.

-Teji Mandi is a SEBI registered advisor.
+Teji Mandi is a Sebi-Registered Research Analyst.
 The experts at Teji Mandi are trusted by more than 10,000 investors.
 Reach out to us through our website to get active investment advice on building your stock portfolio to achieve your financial goals seamlessly!